senchalabs/docs-i18n/guides/events/README.md

 ## Listener Options

-There are a few additional options that we can pass into listeners.
+There are a number of additional options that you can pass into listeners.

 ### Scope

 Scope sets the value of *this* inside your handler function.
-By default *this* is set to the instance of the class firing the event, which is often (but not always) what you want.
-That's what allowed us to call *this.hide()* to hide the button in the second example near the start of this guide.
+By default *this* is set to the instance of the class firing the event, which is often (but not always) the functionality that you want.
+This functionality allowed us to call *this.hide()* to hide the button in the second example at the start of this guide.

-This time we'll create a Button and a Panel, then listen to the Button's 'tap' event with our handler running in Panel's scope.
-To do this we need to pass in an object instead of a handler function - this object contains the function plus the scope:
+In the following example we create a Button and a Panel, then listen to the Button's 'tap' event with the handler running in Panel's scope.
+In order to do this we need to pass in an object instead of a handler function - this object contains the function plus the scope:

     @example
     var myButton = Ext.Viewport.add({